lbod/delite-tutorial-old/beginner.md

 This adds a class name to the root node of our custom element (which you can see in the DOM using your debugger tools).
 Also notice we include in the `define` the `requirejs-dplugins/css!` plugin to load our css i.e. `"requirejs-dplugins/css!./TitleWidget/css/TitleWidget.css"`.
 This plugin is obviously used to load CSS for our custom element.
-There's nothing much to say here apart from this is how you individually style your components and **[TODO] also at build time i.e. compiling `less` files, you won't load these files individually**.
+There's nothing much to say here apart from this is how you individually style your components.

 ---

 ##Templates
 What we've done so far is obviously a very rudimentary demonstration.
 We wouldn't expect to programmatically create DOM nodes & this is where delite comes into it's own.
-Out of the box, delite supports templates using an in built implementation of [Handlebars](http://handlebarsjs.com/).
+Out of the box, delite supports templates using a built in implementation of [Handlebars](http://handlebarsjs.com/).
-We won't need to programmatically create DOM nodes in `render`, creating a template will do all the work for us.
+We won't need to programmatically create DOM nodes in `render` because creating a template will do all this work for us.

-Note there are some limitations using the `delite/handlebars!` plugin in delite for templating, namely it doesn't support iterators or conditionals however in many cases this isn't a limiting factor.
+Note there are some limitations using the `delite/handlebars!` plugin in delite for templating, namely it doesn't support iterators or conditionals.
+However in many cases this isn't a limiting factor.
 Support for this will be explained in a later more advanced tutorial when we discuss
 [Liaison](https://github.com/ibm-js/liaison).
 The handlebars template implementation delite uses is primarily focused on performance.

-What we've done so far isn't very exciting, so lets try and do something more 'real life', for example a blogging widget.
+What we've done so far isn't very exciting, so let's try and do something more 'real life', for example a blogging widget.

 So we'll create a new delite custom element using Yeoman again (rather than modifying what we have already)